GrandPa's

 In 1958 Jack Holley began a separate but related enterprise known as Grandpa's, and opened a store on Collinsville Road between East St. Louis and Collinsville, Illinois.
-Also another location in Swansea on Highway 159 which later became value city and is now currently Rural King.
 Over the next decade, Holley subsequently opened several other stores in the St. Louis metropolitan area, before buying the company outright from his father-in-law in 1968.

 Holley formed the Gramex Corporation in 1970, which also oversaw such companies as Forsythe Computers and Omni Sports, which was forced to close due to increasing competition.

 In 1986 Jack Holley retired and turned the company over to his oldest son Tom Holley, who presided over an expansion both within and outside the metro St. Louis area into locations such as Greenville, Illinois and Farmington, Missouri, among other places.
 By the late 1990s there were thirteen Grandpa's locations.

 GrandPa's was sold, in 1999, to Value City.
 It had approximately $200,000,000 in sales in its final year.
 It was profitable until its sale, failing to end only 1993 in the black, but was said to be facing a harder struggle near the end.

 The company was known for their newspaper distributed advertising circulars that were printed mostly with black ink on a brown paper, in contrast to the glossy full color circulars of competitors.